casualsnek/cassowary/docs/1-virt-manager.md

 - Shut down the VM and from the menu bar select **View** and then **Details**;
 - Go to Display Spice section and set **Listen Type** to **None**; also check the OpenGL option and click Apply;
 - Go to Video QXL section and set **Model** to **VirtIO** and check the 3D acceleration option;

 > If after those two changes all you get is a black screen, revert those changes.
 This could happen with nVidia graphics card;

 - Start the VM by clicking the play button on top left (you may need to click the Monitor icon to show the VM screen ).
 Login to desktop;
-- Open up edge and browse to this page and continue the instructions for installing cassowary.:
+- Open up edge and browse to this page and continue the instructions for installing cassowary.

 ---